TBD54566975/ftl/docs/content/docs/reference/retries.md

 ### PubSub

-Subscribers can have a retry policy, like this:
+Subscribers can have a retry policy.
+For example:
 ```go
 //ftl:subscribe exampleSubscription
 //ftl:retry 5 1s catch recoverPaymentProcessing